Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Taxonomy of Service Provisioning Approaches

 It is worth mentioning that service provisioning in proactive networks is usually compared with service provisioning in static and reactive networks, whereas service provisioning in adaptive networks is usually compared with service provisioning in dynamic networks.
 Most of the times, for comparison purposes, baseline service provisioning schemes are opted for.
 Furthermore, such baseline service provisioning schemes, previously developed for static, reactive, and dynamic networks, usually constitute building blocks for the development of service provisioning approaches in proactive and adaptive networks.

-Indicatively, the reader is referred to~\cite{6083231, Zang00areview} for service provisioning in wavelength division multiplexed (WDM) networks, in~\cite{7105364} for service provisioning in elastic optical networks (EONs), while in~\cite{KLINKOWSKI201858} the authors review service provisioning in space division multiplexed (SDM) optical networks.
+Indicatively, the reader is referred to~\cite{6083231, Zang00areview} for service provisioning in wavelength division multiplexed (WDM) networks, to~\cite{5948951} for service provisioning in waveband (WBS) switching networks, to~\cite{7105364} for service provisioning in elastic optical networks (EONs), and to~\cite{KLINKOWSKI201858} for service provisioning in space division multiplexed (SDM) optical networks.
 Note that in~\cite{6083231, Zang00areview,7105364,KLINKOWSKI201858}, heuristic and mixed integer linear algorithms (MILP) are presented/described to solve the underlying service provisioning problem in various types of networks and optical spectrum multiplexing technologies.

+Regarding the service provisioning schemes that this survey focuses on, these are further described and surveyed in the sections indicated in Fig.~\ref{taxonomy}.
+As such, Fig.~\ref{taxonomy} complements Fig.~\ref{organization} by providing also a brief overview of the structure of this survey, indicating how the sections that follow are related to each other.
+It should be noted that works exist in the literature that may deviate from the taxonomy in Fig.~\ref{taxonomy}.
+Such works are discussed in the section that best fits the methodology followed by the authors.
+Importantly, the taxonomy in Fig.~\ref{taxonomy} is subject to extensions, in the near future, as the research community proposes novel ways on how to utilize/develop ML for optical networks, or even on how to build optical networks for ML.